balabanmetin/problem-template/README.md

-This folder contains a sample problem with 4 folders and a file for the problem statement.
+This folder contains a sample problem with several files and folders.

 **inputs** and **outputs** folders are pretty self explanatory. minimum of 20 test cases is a must have for a problem. if the problem expects more than one test case to